hmc-cs111-spring2016/what-is-a-DSL/README.md

 - Did you learn any cool language features (from ContextFree or Markdown) that might add to your partner's work?

+## Grading
+Good responses (i.e., responses that receive a 3) will:

+   + fully respond to every prompt in the starter file, _and_
+   + be well-written and easy to read, i.e., clear yet concise using good spelling, grammar, organization, and proper formatting, to convey a well-formed idea, _and_
+   + where appropriate, support your thoughts with references to material from the reading or from language documentation.

+Great responses (i.e., responses that receive a 4) will additionally:

+   + be particularly insightful, by using concepts from the reading to classify aspects of each DSL in the assignment and / or by disagreeing with the classification that Fowler might make and by presenting a strong argument for a different classification.

 ## Tasks

 - [ ] Read the [Assignment HOWTO]